ServBay Database File Management & Migration Guide

 -h /Applications/ServBay/tmp

-: Replace with your database username.-d your_database
+: Replace with your PostgreSQL username.-d your_database

-: Output format set to custom archive (recommended).-b
+: Output in custom archive format (recommended).-b

-: Include large objects (BLOBs).-v
+: Includes large objects (blobs).-v

 : Verbose output.-f /Applications/ServBay/backup/your_database.dump

-: File path and name for your backup file.
+: Where to save your backup file.

 Backing Up Redis

-# Switch to the terminal provided by ServBay
+# Switch to the ServBay terminal environment

 cp /Applications/ServBay/db/redis/dump.rdb /Applications/ServBay/backup/dump.rdb